 If you do, you’ll see a beautiful mix of almost 20,000 joyful faces of all races.
 As they marched, everyone is smiling, singing hymns, and hugging each other.
 They high-fived police officers as they passed, and those officer’s smiles were just as big.

-What a contrast to Ferguson and Baltimore, because this time the victims recognized the battle was spiritual, and they responded with great spiritual courage.
+What a contrast to other protests, because this time the victims recognized the battle was spiritual, and they responded with great spiritual courage.

 Maybe now our nation will realize the issue of race has an answer: God’s transforming power working in our hearts.
 And perhaps now, something Satan meant for evil will be turned around for good using the greatest weapons known to man: mutual love and forgiveness.